 Incentives for innovation — contest design with proportional prizes

-The latest on this is a May 2012 essay entitled Transformational Incentives for USAID’s Frontiers in Development book and conference; with related CGD paper by Kim Elliott.
-Those applications draw on a much more general research paper on experiments with contest design, summarized in these presentation slides.
+My latest writing on this is a July 2014 blog post on the AgResults website, and an earlier May 2012 essay entitled Transformational Incentives for USAID’s Frontiers in Development book and conference; with related CGD paper by Kim Elliott.
+Those applications draw on a much more general research paper on theoretical predictions and experimental results in artificial contests and laboratory competitions, summarized in these presentation slides.

 The potential role of proportional prizes as opposed to other innovation incentives is discussed in detail by Kim Elliott at the Center for Global Development’s in her 2010 paper on pull mechanisms for agricultural innovation.
 In 2011, the World Bank’s Agricultural Pull Mechanism initiative is actively considering how to design new contests.
 Much can be learned from other sectors: here is a fun example of using proportional prizes to keep golf players competitive, and a serious proposal for a “health impact fund” using proportional payments for health.

 The research behind this initiative has been generously supported by grants from the Andrew S. Adelson Family Foundation and the International Food Policy Research Institute.
 The approach has been endorsed by FARA, the Forum for Agricultural Research in Africa, and it builds on a decade of USAID-funded impact-assessment training workshops and case studies in West Africa.